SimplyRin/gitpeach-desktop/README.md

    - Automatic update checking (for production and beta builds)
    - Update notifications in the app
    - Download and install latest releases from SimplyRin/desktop
-   - Compatible with AppImage, .deb, and .rpm packages
+   - Compatible with .deb, and .rpm packages

 **Note**: The automatic update feature is only available for non-beta/development builds and requires internet connectivity to check for updates.